tomasvana10/commits2pdf/README.md

 ```
 c2p tomasvana10 -nc 10 -in "javascript,build" -ex "testing"
 ```
-> Output a PDF to the current directory, displaying the newest 10 commits after filtering commits that contain "javascript" and/or "build in their title or description and do not contain "testing".
+> Output a PDF to the current directory, displaying the newest 10 commits after filtering commits that contain "javascript" and/or "build" in their title or description and do not contain "testing".

 <br>**Usage example #4**
 ```